 Chickpea Fritters with Tomato Basil Salad is a fresh, summery, budget dish.
 Delicious, vegetarian, gluten-free, and dairy-free, these fritters appeal to just about everyone.

 Canned foods are a staple in my kitchen.
-I am crazy in love with canned foods because they can hang out on your shelf for a long time without refrigeration, and they're incredibly inexpensive.
+I am in love with canned foods because they can hang out on your shelf for a long time without refrigeration, and they're incredibly inexpensive.

 Any time I see canned food on sale, I grab at least three cans.
 I know I can always throw something together when I'm in the need for a nourishing, tasty, and budget friendly meal.